There are three ways a resource consent application can be processed, depending on the effects the proposal is likely to have.

 • whether a development that complies with the rules could have the same or similar effects as the proposed development

-Every application is different and each must be considered on its merits.
+Every application is different, and each must be considered on its merits.
 Formal identification of affected neighbours and a decision on notification can only be made once a complete application is lodged.

-If you have questions about the notified application process or obtaining neighbours' approvals you can contact our Duty Planner.
-For more specific advice about whether your project is likely to be notified we recommend that you engage an experienced professional, for example, a planning consultant or solicitor.
+For more specific advice about whether your project is likely to be notified, we recommend you engage an experienced professional, for example, a planning consultant or solicitor.